yera888/IY-Team7/doc/E-COM SRS.md

 - NFR3: Users emails, real name, and payment data will only be visible to users.

 #### 3.2.3 Reliability
-- NF4:For our system to be reliable at time of delivery(by December), we will need to have a functional database, functional HTML pages, a functional spring server, a functional external API, and functional hardware capable of running our web application in the classroom.
+- NFR4: For our system to be reliable at time of delivery(by December), we will need to have a functional database, functional HTML pages, a functional spring server, a functional external API, and functional hardware capable of running our web application in the classroom.

 Specify the factors required to establish the required reliability of the software system at time of delivery.